What if I am aware of a friend who is reluctant to disclose information about an incident of sexual misconduct?Please see How to Help a Friend.

 What can I do to support my child if they have been accused of sexual misconduct?

 The best way to support your student is to help ensure an understanding of how to navigate the college’s conduct process.
-Encourage your student to become familiar with the Policy Preventing Harassment and Sexual Misconduct and to contact Student Conduct or the Dean of Students Office if your student has questions or would like clarifications about the policy, hearing procedures, or the outcome of any conduct proceedings.
+Encourage your student to become familiar with the Policy Prohibiting Sex-Based Discrimination, Sexual Harassment, and Sexual Misconduct and to contact Student Conduct or the Dean of Students Office if your student has questions or would like clarifications about the policy, hearing procedures, or the outcome of any conduct proceedings.

 My child would like me to be involved and aware of the conduct proceedings for their sexual misconduct case.
 How can I be granted permission to information pertaining to their case?